Kamahl19/react-starter/DOCS.md

 ## Authentication

 A token-based API agnostic authentication is already included in this project.
-It resides in [src/common/auth](./src/common/auth) and provides 3 simple hooks: `useLogin` to perform a login operation, `useLogout` to perform a logout operation, and `useAuth` hook to get current information (`token`, `userId`, `isLoggedIn`).
+It resides in [src/common/auth](./src/common/auth) and provides a `useAuth` hook.
+This hook returns current auth state (`token`, `userId`, `isLoggedIn`, and loading indicators), `login` method to perform a login operation, `relogin` method to renew the token, and `logout` method to perform a logout operation.

 It also provides 2 guard components, [RequireIsLoggedIn](./src/common/auth/RequireIsLoggedIn.tsx) and [RequireIsAnonymous](./src/common/auth/RequireIsAnonymous.tsx), to [wrap routes](./src/app/App.tsx).
 They will automatically redirect the user based on being authenticated or not.

+It also provides `getToken` method which servers as an escape hatch in case we need to get JWT token outside of React components.
+This is in fact used in [src/api/common.ts](./src/api/common.ts) to inject token to API call headers.

 Internally, all auth state is stored by Recoil in [src/common/auth/state.ts](./src/common/auth/state.ts).
 The JWT token is persisted in `localStorage` using the [recoil-persist](https://github.com/polemius/recoil-persist) library.

-There is also a [src/common/auth/PersistAuthGate.tsx](./src/common/auth/PersistAuthGate.tsx) to automatically re-login a user after the page reloads if token is present in `localStorage`.
+There is also a [src/app/PersistAuthGate.tsx](./src/app/PersistAuthGate.tsx) to automatically re-login a user after the page reloads if token is present in `localStorage`.

 ## React